 The complexity of treating cancer patients with arrhythmia underscores the importance of a multidisciplinary approach to care.
 This team often includes oncologists, cardiologists, dietitians, and other specialists, ensuring a comprehensive treatment plan that addresses both the cancer and the cardiac condition.
 Nutritional support, for instance, plays a crucial role in maintaining heart health; dietitians may recommend heart-healthy foods rich in omega-3 fatty acids, such as flaxseeds and walnuts, and antioxidants found in fruits and vegetables, to support overall well-being.

 In summary, the presence of arrhythmia in cancer patients requires a careful and considered approach to treatment planning.
 By adopting a multidisciplinary strategy and making necessary adjustments to treatment plans, healthcare providers can optimize outcomes for patients facing the dual challenge of cancer and arrhythmia.
-The collaboration among specialists ensures both conditions are managed with the patients overall health and quality of life front and center.
+The collaboration among specialists ensures both conditions are managed with the patient's overall health and quality of life front and centre.

 Living with cancer presents its own set of challenges, but when coupled with an irregular heartbeat, or arrhythmia, it can add another layer of concern and complication.
 In this section, we share touching stories from individuals who have braved both conditions together.
 Their experiences shed light on the unique trials they've faced, offering insights and advice to others navigating a similar journey.